 The skin is an essential barrier against sun, wind, toxins, and invading microbes.
 It is also a complex environment.
 “Good bacteria” work on the skin surface to help support healthy looking skin, skin moisture and resistance to environmental stressors.

 The gut’s influence on neurologic health have spurred some to refer to the gut as a “second brain,” and in fact, mood-supporting chemicals like serotonin are produced in significant quantities by the gut.
 The connection between the gut and healthy neurologic function, termed “the gut-brain axis,” supports not only our central nervous system (responsible for mood), but also our neuro-endocrine system including healthy hypothalamic and pituitary function.

 Gut health—and overall health—depend on maintaining a healthy balance of gut flora.
 Dietary supplementation with robust probiotic strains can support our bodies’ natural population of “good” bacteria, which can be vital when you consider the many ways our systems are challenged by stressors, fatigue, diet, pollutants, and environmental factors.

 At Probulin®, we understand how the body’s many systems are interconnected.
 Our probiotic products are specifically designed to help support gut health and thus promote an overall balance that benefits each of our bodies’ systems.

-Probulin® products are certified to be free of GMOs, wheat, gluten, magnesium stearate, and phthalates (used by some manufacturers in the enteric coating of delayed-release capsules).
+Probulin® products like Daily Care, Probiotics for Women and Colon Support are certified to be free of GMOs, wheat, gluten, magnesium stearate, and phthalates (used by some manufacturers in the enteric coating of delayed-release capsules).